Inaugural National Advisory Committee

 Louie Rivers, Jr., and his wife own and operate a tree farm in his native state of South Carolina.

-Deputy Chief Medical Officer, American Heart Association National Center
+American Heart Association National Center

-Eduardo Sanchez, MD, MPH, FAAFP is deputy chief medical officer for the American Heart Association National Center.
+Eduardo Sanchez, MD, MPH, FAAFP is Chief Medical Officer for the American Heart Association National Center.
 From 2008 until March 2013, he served as vice president and chief medical officer for Blue Cross and Blue Shield of Texas (BCBSTX).
 Prior to that, Dr. Sanchez served as the director of the Institute for Health Policy at the University of Texas – School of Public Health and before that as commissioner of the Texas Department of State Health Services from 2004 to 2006 and the Texas Department of Health from 2001 to 2004.
 He served as the local public health officer in Austin-Travis County from 1994 to 1998.
+Dr. Sanchez received his MD from the University of Texas Southwestern Medical School in Dallas, an MPH from the University of Texas Health Science Center at Houston School of Public Health and an MS in biomedical engineering from Duke University.
+He holds a BS in biomedical engineering and a BA in chemistry from Boston University.
+Dr. Sanchez is board certified in family medicine.